 II. be a current school leaver who qualifies for entry into an undergraduate degree, including combined degrees, offered by the School of Chemical and Biomolecular Engineering in the Faculty of Engineering at the University of Sydney, and

 III. have their primary residential address in a rural area of Australia.

 b.
 Recipients must enrol full-time in the eligible degree in the semester immediately following award of this scholarship.

 a.
 The Scholarship will be awarded on the basis of:

 I. academic merit based on performance in the NSW HSC or equivalent,

-II. supporting documentation which provides evidence of a primary residential address in a regional or remote area as defined by the Australian Bureau of Statistics ASGS Remoteness Classification.
+II. supporting documentation which provides evidence of a primary residential address in a rural area of Australia (an inner regional, outer regional, remote or very remote area as defined by the Australian Bureau of Statistics ASGS Remoteness Classification, Health Workforce Locator).

 b.
-The Scholarship will be awarded on the nomination of a selection committee consisting of the Associate Dean, Indigenous Strategy and Services, Faculty of Engineering, or their nominated delegate, and at least one academic staff member from the School of Chemical and Biomolecular Engineering.
+The Scholarship will be awarded on the nomination of a selection committee consisting of the Associate Dean, Education, Faculty of Engineering, or their nominated delegate, and at least one academic staff member from the School of Chemical and Biomolecular Engineering.

 a.
 The Scholarship is valued at $20,000 per annum and is tenable for four years.